BetterThanTomorrow/joyride/doc/configuration.md

 VS Code settings to configure Joyride.

-* `joyride.nReplHostAddress`, the host address to bind the nRepl server to
+* `joyride.nreplHostAddress`, the host address to bind the nREPL server to

 ## User and Workspace scripts